24hourkirtan/audio-streaming-apis/pages/tests.md

 the address and port of the server must be part of the config.json file.

 #### Test tools
-The test tools are part of the dev-dependancies.
+These test tools are part of the dev-dependancies.
 * Mocha

 * Prompt